rui278/rui278.github.io/_posts/2014-08-06-OpenCL-is-cool.md

 ---
-Title:	OpenCL is cool (plus an unexpected explanation of k-means clustering)
+title:	OpenCL is cool (plus an unexpected explanation of k-means clustering)
-Layout:	Post
+layout: post
 Comments:	True
 ---